2023 Mitsubishi Outlander Plug-In Hybrid Teased With More Power, Larger Battery

 Mitsubishi took the wraps off the all-new Outlander back in February, but without revealing the plug-in hybrid version.
 That's because the old PHEV model is sticking around for a while, peacefully co-existing with the revamped version of the SUV equipped with traditional powertrains.
 It will be a while until the electrified derivative is going to be offered as the teaser campaign is just starting.

-The plan is to have it on sale first at home in Japan at some point during this fiscal year (April 2021 – March 2022) and then bring it over to the United States by the middle of the next calendar year.
+The plan is to have it on sale first at home in Japan at some point during this fiscal year (April 2021 – March 2022) and then bring it over to the United States in the second half of the next calendar year.
 Meanwhile, two teaser images show the Outlander PHEV's charging port and the dedicated badging on the tailgate and front fender.

 Mitsubishi is not releasing any concrete technical specifications, only saying the 2023 Outlander PHEV will have more power and a larger battery pack.
 As a refresher, the current model was updated a few months ago with a larger 2.4-liter gasoline engine replacing the old 2.0-liter unit and making 126 horsepower (94 kilowatts) and 148 pound-feet (201 Newton-meters) of torque.
 The electric motor driving the rear axle produces 94 hp (70 kW) and enables a combined output of 221 hp (165 kW).